neuromore/Doc/neuromoreStudio/Biosensors.md

 Press 'Tools'->'Start Muse IO' in neuromore Studio before connecting a Muse.
 This will open up a little data acquisition tool that forwards data from a Muse to neuromore Studio.

+Supported Platforms: Windows, OSX

+##OSX

 Please note that a special Muse IO version is required to run it with OSX.
-There is a bug in the latest official Muse IO with the Muse number OSC prefixes.
-Please contact us in case you want to use a Muse on your Mac.

-Supported Platforms: Windows, OSX
+There was a bug in Muse-IO when connecting multiple Muses that InteraXon fixed for us (thanks so much for that Tom! :)).
+Please download the fix version from: [Click Here](https://neuromore-update-studio.s3.amazonaws.com/MuseIO_OSCFix_3_7_0_OSX.zip">)

+Make sure to first install the official Muse SDK for OSX as the fixed Muse IO application will only work with that installed.
+Extract the zip file to a new folder.
+Now, when going to Press 'Tools'->'Start Muse IO', choose the Muse IO application from the new folder where you extracted the fix.

 #Emotiv EPOC